solidrock-technology/docs/docs/guide/extras.md

 ### Restriction by Ticket Type

-If you want to restrict an extra to only show once a booking already has a particular type of ticket in it you can turn this option on and then select which ticket types to apply.
+If you want to restrict an extra to only show once a booking already has a particular type of ticket in it, you can turn this option on and then select which ticket types to apply.

 ::: tip
 For example you may have extras that are relevant only to Team Members.
 To show an extra only for bookings in which there is at least 1 Team Member ticket added you would toggle this field on and then select 'Team Member' from the list.